Consensys/quorum-account-plugin-hashicorp-vault/README.md

 The Hashicorp Vault plugin enables the storage of Quorum account private keys in a [Hashicorp Vault KV v2 secret engine](https://www.vaultproject.io/docs/secrets/kv/kv-v2/).

-Can be used with Quorum or [`clef`](https://docs.goquorum.consensys.net/en/latest/HowTo/ManageKeys/clef/#extending-with-account-plugins).
+It can be used with Quorum or [`clef`](https://docs.goquorum.consensys.net/en/latest/HowTo/ManageKeys/clef/#extending-with-account-plugins).

 Using the Hashicorp Vault plugin offers several benefits: